HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

 ## Enabling and disabling Content Reporting
 This section describes how to enable and disable Content Reporting.

+!!! note
+    Before enabling Content Reporting, it is required that Practitioner Studio is enabled.
+For more information on how to enable Practiotioner Studio, please refer to [How to enable Practitioner Studio | HCL Digital Experience](https://help.hcltechsw.com/digital-experience/9.5/practitioner_studio/enable_prac_studio.html).

 ### Enabling Content Reporting for on-premise deployment

 1. Open a command line.